 Sometimes, less is more

 A highly functional website should evoke a sense of intrigue and interest without becoming overwhelming or chaotic.
 Having too much on your website can cause your audience to struggle to absorb and digest information.
-It’s important to have a clear sense of hierarchy on your website that allows the eyes of users to naturally flow effortlessly and naturally.
+It’s important to have a clear sense of hierarchy on your website that allows the eyes of users to flow effortlessly and naturally.
 An overly-packed website may also slow down your loading speed, which can negatively impact your search engine ranking.
 We recommended reserving your main pages for the most important information and creating inner pages to expand on ideas when necessary.

 Don’t overcomplicate your navigation